Updated post: 27/04/19 | April 2019

 In conclusion …

 The most important message to take away from this blog post is that solo travel loneliness is completely normal.
-A fear of the travel blues should not prevent you from reaping all the rewards that travelling alone can bring.
+Fear of the travel blues should not prevent you from reaping all the rewards that travelling alone can bring.

 So don’t just dream about flying solo to your bucket-list destination.
 Take the plunge and book that flight.
 Even if loneliness strikes – and it most likely will – you will be able to overcome it.